JumaJuiceTime/CairnHack/adventures/conversions/the-stygian-library.md

 - Takes *impaired* damage from weapons that are not Holy, Magical, or Silver.
 - Takes *enhanced* damage from Holy weapons.
 - Immune to mind control that doesn't specifically target infernal beings.
-- Special ability 6: Drain a memory by touch - does d12 damage to WIL
+- Special ability 6: Drain a memory by touch - does d12 damage to PRS

 ### Ossuary